-Awarding grades and reporting results
+Grading and results

 The overall qualification grade will be calculated based on aggregation of the candidate's achievement in each of the assessments for the mandatory units, taking into account the assessments' weighting.
 The Level 3 Diploma in Dog Grooming will be reported on a four grade scale: Pass, Merit, Distinction, Distinction.